joseph-oicr/docker-jekyll/README.md

 You can access the jekyll pages on the docker container's IP address, port 4000, or on boot2docker's IP address, port 4000.

-Make it a Single Line
+Make it a Single Command
 ---------------------

 The commands above are a lot to type.
 Fortunally, all of them can be put in a single line: